rauricus/backupstation/Notes.md

 	brew install --cask git-credential-manager

 	In order to git push & Co, password authentication no longer works.
-	When git push-ing & Co, GCM will open an allow to log in.
+	When git push-ing & Co, GCM will open a popup allowing to log in.

 - On Linux / Raspberry OS:
 	- Generate an ssh key